EQT4U/FilmSupportPlatform/replit.md

 **Deployment Configuration**:

-⚠️ **DEPLOYMENT FIX REQUIRED**: The current .replit file contains development settings that will cause deployment failures.
-To fix the deployment issues, you need to manually update the deployment configuration in the Replit interface.
+⚠️ **DEPLOYMENT CONFIGURATION UPDATE REQUIRED**: The application is production-ready, but the .replit deployment configuration needs manual updates through the Replit UI.
+The following fixes address all deployment errors:

 **Steps to Fix Deployment:**